search icon

 Who owns a trademark?

-After that definition, you might find yourself wondering if it’s even worth going to the United States Patent and Trademark Office (USPTO) to get a federal registration for your trademark.
+After that definition, you might find yourself wondering if it’s even worth going to the USPTO to get a federal registration for your trademark.

-Having a registration certificate from USPTO (or even your state office) doesn’t grant you ownership of the trademark because you already “owned” it to begin with.
+Having a registration certificate from the USPTO (or even your state office) doesn’t grant you ownership of the trademark because you already “owned” it to begin with.
 A trademark registration simply proves that you own it; if anyone infringes on your name, your registration will give you a resource to pursue legal action against them if needed.

 How do I determine if I own a trademark?